janklab/MlxShake/doc-project/Developer Notes.md

 ## TODO

-* Pull in code to programmatically export mlx->tex
-  * I've got the basic down; just make it a lot better
 * Convert API to OOP and jankify
 * Stringify API
 * Replace all uses of `rand` in doco with something else, for reproducible builds.